 In India, bananas are in high demand, particularly during the winter.
 Tamil Nadu, Gujarat, Maharashtra, Andhra Pradesh, and Karnataka are the primary growing regions for them.
 Bananas are sold everywhere, even throughout the summer.
 They are among the fruits that are most frequently consumed in the nation.
 This plant’s main advantage is that it can be grown all year round.
 High-tech methods for growing bananas can increase output and revenue.
 This tropical plant needs a warm, humid atmosphere to thrive.

 Bananas can, however, be grown in environments with temperatures between 15 and 35 °C.

 Being a heavy feeder, bananas depend heavily on the richness of the soil for effective production.
 One of the rare fruits with a constrained root zone is the banana fruit.
 Therefore, the two most crucial factors in choosing the soil for the banana are depth and drainage.
-In developing nations in the tropics and subtropics, bananas are important to small-scale producers.
+Bananas are important to small-scale producers in developing nations in the tropics and subtropics.

-The guava is a popular tropical fruit as well as a profitable crop with good nutritional value.
+The guava is a popular tropical fruit and a profitable crop with good nutritional value.